Hellfire Pass Interpretive Centre and Memorial Walking Trail

 Moved by the ceremony Keating gained the approval of the Thai government to build the interpretive centre.
 Hellfire Pass, like many other sites that Australians sometimes claim to 'own' given their centrality to the national memory of war, resides on foreign territory and on land controlled by the Royal Thai Armed Forces Headquarters.

-In 1995/96 the federal Labor government allocated $1.6 million for the construction of the interpretive centre.
-The project had bipartisan support and the Liberal Prime Minister John Howard continued to support it when he became prime minister in 1996 with a refurbishment project being undertaken 2018/2019 with the rededication being held on 12 December 2019.
+In 1995-96, the Australian Government allocated $1.6 million for the construction of the interpretive centre.
+With bipartisan support, the Hon.
+John Howard continued to support it when he became prime minister in 1996.
+A refurbishment project was undertaken in 2018-19 with a rededication held on 12 December 2019.

-The Thai government preferred that the interpretive centre promote reconciliation rather than dwell on the circumstances of the Japanese occupation some fifty years earlier.
+The Thai government preferred that the interpretive centre promote reconciliation, rather than dwell on the circumstances of the Japanese occupation some 50 years earlier.

 The designers of the interpretive centre aimed to present the story of captivity in a balanced way with minimum use of physical artefacts.
-It is not so much a 'centre' as an interpretive centre which prepares visitors for the experience of visiting the cutting below.
-In this sense it is different from other centres in Kanchanaburi.
+It's not so much a 'centre' as an interpretive centre, which prepares visitors for the experience of visiting the cutting below.
+In this sense, it's different from other centres in Kanchanaburi.

 The interpretive centre presents the history of the Burma-Thailand railway under chronological and thematic headings, explaining the rationale for the railway, the way in which it was constructed and the hardship experienced by those who worked on it.

 At first, the content was criticised for being too Australian because much of the visual and textual material it presented was drawn from Australian prisoners of war.
 However, all the text has now been translated into Thai, and the story of the Asian workers (rǒmusha) is also included.